 But, that the MBTI would not function that well at matching people to characters is no suprise.
 The Myers-Briggs Type Indicator was designed to recommend careers, not characters.
 One specific example of how this effects things is that the Myers-Briggs types were designed to all have positive descriptions.
 This means they don't really convey information about goodness and badness very well.
 And goodness and badness is the most important thing people seem to base their judgments about how similar a character is to them on.
 Given that matching characters was not the purpose that the Myers-Briggs personality types were developed for, the fact that they do not perform well at it does not really debunk the idea of the 16 types directly.
 But many people on the internet have suggested that looking up what characters have the same type as you is highly meaningful.
 I would point to this as another example of the common phenomenon where people dramatically overestimate how useful categorizing by Myers-Briggs types is.

 There is a different website with a tool pretty similar to this one called CharacTour.
 It also has a database of characters and a quiz that searches for matches.
 A comparison between them has been organized on Reddit, which uses what I think is a good method.
 The redditors would take both the CharacTour quiz and our quiz pretending to be a specific fictional character.
 Whichever quiz ranked the character they were pretending to be higher up in its results page (after correcting for total number of options) was considered the winner of that match up.
 A total of 15 redditors participated and the results were reported as "11 wins for OpenPsychometrics and 4 wins for CharacTour" (see the thread on r/SampleSize).
 This suggests that the quiz on this website has a better matching procedure, though an n=15 is too small for me to make any super specific claims about.

-The data from the surveys used to develop this quiz can be downloaded from the open data page.
+The data from the surveys used to develop is available for download.